Jamaica Inn (novel): Plot

-Mary Yellan, 23 years old, was brought up on a farm in Helford.
-After her father's and later her mother's death and with the subsequent decay of their farm, she is forced to sell it and their surviving animals, and as a promise to her mother, Mary goes to live with her only surviving relative: her mother's sister, Patience Merlyn, in a coaching inn called Jamaica Inn.
-Patience's husband, Joss Merlyn, is a local bully, stands almost seven feet tall and is a drunk.
-On arriving at the gloomy and threatening inn, Mary finds her formerly pretty, merry and friendly aunt, who had once been proposed to by a prosperous and honest farmer who loved her, in a ghost-like state under the thumb of the vicious Joss, and soon realises that something unusual is afoot at the inn, which has no guests and is open to the public only to serve food and mostly drink.
-She tries to squeeze the truth out of her uncle during one of his binges, but he tells her, "I'm not drunk enough to tell you why I live in this God-forgotten spot, and why I'm the landlord of Jamaica Inn".
+After her parents' death, the 23 year-old Mary Yellan is forced to sell the family farm.
+As a promise to her mother, Mary goes to live with her only surviving relative – her mother's sister, Patience Merlyn – who lives with her husband, Joss in a coaching inn called Jamaica Inn.
+On arriving at the gloomy inn, Mary finds her once pretty and merry aunt in a ghost-like state under the thumb of the vicious and bullying Joss.
+Mary soon realizes that something unusual is afoot at the inn, which takes in no guests and is open to the public only to serve food and alcohol.
+She tries to squeeze the truth out of her uncle during one of his benders, but he tells her, "I'm not drunk enough to tell you why I live in this God-forgotten spot, and why I'm the landlord of Jamaica Inn".
+She soon learns, however, he is the leader of a band of wreckers, at the centre of whose operations is the Jamaica Inn, used as storage house for smuggled wares.